mohammadi-com/GetRemoteJobOffers/README.md

 ### HR Interview

 One of the most common questions is "Tell me about yourself," or some variation of it.
 This [YouTube video](https://www.youtube.com/watch?v=MmFuWmzeiDs) does a great job explaining how to prepare for it.

+List of Top 10 Interview Questions based on [Indeed](https://www.indeed.com/career-advice/interviewing/top-20-interview-questions):
+- Tell me about yourself.
+- Why are you interested in our company?
+- Why are you interested in this position?
+- What are your strengths?
+- What are your weaknesses?
+- Why did you leave your last job?
+- How do you prioritize your work?
+- Describe how you deal with conflict in the workplace.
+- What’s your preferred work environment/leadership style?
+- Why should we hire you over other qualified candidates?

 For more in-depth prep, the [BigInterview YouTube channel](https://www.youtube.com/@Biginterview) is packed with resources and sample answers for a wide range of interview questions.
 You’ll likely find a relevant video for any question you might be wondering about.